-Prior to being elected into office, Hopkins worked in the Cook County Commissioners office, where he served as Chief of Staff to the Finance Committee Chairman John P. Daley, under the tenure of President Toni Preckwinkle.
+Prior to being elected to office, Alderman Hopkins served as Chief of Staff to Cook County Commissioner & Finance Committee Chairman John P. Daley.

-Along with his job at the County, Hopkins was twice voted President of the respected community group, the Streeterville Organization of Active Residents (SOAR).
+Along with his job at the County, Alderman Hopkins was twice voted President of the the Streeterville Organization of Active Residents (SOAR).
 At the helm of SOAR, Hopkins represented the community and solved complex issues to improve the quality of life for local residents.

 A champion of environmental, sustainability and resiliency initiatives, Hopkins served on Lakeshore Planning Committee, a group of civic leaders advocating a bold plan to add more green space and public parkland to Chicago's Lakefront.

 Today, Alderman Hopkins continues his work to deliver open, green and recreational space for all Chicagoans, and fights to protect constituents from health risks associated with environmental contamination at former industrial sites.